lj-ditrapani/tic-tac-toe/README.md

     - current player takes her turn; returns status string
 - POST /reset
     - when in GameOver state, either player can request a new game
+- POST /accept-reset
+    - when in reset state, accept to move to PlayerXTurn
+- POST /quit
+    - when in GameOver or Reset state, a player can quit
+- POST /acknowledge-quit
+    - when in Quit state, accept to move to PlayerXReady

 Status string: 12 characters with format PSSCCCCCCCCC where
 - P: Player